- 4' 11"

 Best Known For:

-Ally Brooke is best known as singer of Fifth Harmony.
+Ally Brooke is best known as a singer of Fifth Harmony.

 Ally is the oldest member of Fifth Harmony but the smallest.
 She cites Selena as her number one influence.
 Her mother suffers from scoliosis and has spoken about the struggles with the disease.